 The last thing anyone wants to worry about after an accident is dealing with insurance adjusters, filing paperwork, and collecting evidence.
 That's where an attorney comes in.
 They can handle the brunt of the legal work so that you can focus on getting the medical treatment and rest you need to recover.
 In addition, a good attorney can greatly increase your chance of recovering your full and fair compensation.

-When you come to Karns & Kerrison, you can rest easy knowing our team of Rhode Island car accident attorneys is handling all aspects of your claim, including:
+When you come to Karns & Kerrison, you can rest easy knowing our team of Rhode Island and Massachusetts car accident attorneys are handling all aspects of your claim, including:

 - Helping you get the medical treatment you need